Field Note

 Patagonia’s fly-fishing line is where the brand moves from general outdoor utility to fishing-specific design.
 The Swiftcurrent wader family includes Expedition, Traverse, and Ultralight paths, each with a different balance of durability, mobility, storage, and travel weight.

-The current Swiftcurrent wader story is also a good case study in honest product coverage.
+The current Swiftcurrent wader story is also a good case study in honest product comparison.
 Patagonia says the newer Expedition waders were built with recycled polyester upper and lower materials, durability-focused pattern updates, reduced seam stress, repairability, storage, and DWR finishes made without intentionally added PFAS.
 At the same time, public reviews show fit feedback can be specific, especially around booties and sizing.
-That is exactly how SteveFraney.com should cover premium gear: praise the design where it earns it, then remind readers to fit waders carefully before committing.
+Praise the design where it earns it, then fit waders carefully before committing.

 Bags and travel: Black Hole as the gear-hauling standard